 Avoiding or minimising allergic triggers is an important part of allergy and asthma management.
-Allergy testing using skin prick tests or blood tests for allergen-specific IgE helps your doctor to confirm what substances you are allergic to, so that appropriate advice can be given.
+Allergy testing using skin prick tests or blood tests for allergen-specific IgE helps your doctor to confirm the substances to which you are allergic, so that appropriate advice can be given.

 Allergy testing is usually performed on people with suspected allergic rhinitis (hay fever), asthma or reactions to insects or foods.
 In people with allergic rhinitis or asthma, allergy testing usually includes house dust mite, cat and dog dander (or other animals if contact occurs), mould spores, pollen from relevant grasses, weeds or trees and in some cases, occupational allergens.
 Testing can also be used to confirm suspected allergies to foods, stinging insects and some medicines.